agupta-git/cloudera_metadata/README.md

 3. ### sys database

    `sys` database mirrors HMS database and resides in Hive data warehouse.
+Hive data warehouse is accessed using Cloudera's JDBC/ODBC drivers.
    Note that even though `sys` database is only available through Hive data warehouse, it contains the metadata of both Hive & Impala data objects.
 For reference, see an example query below to retrieve the metadata.

    ```
    -- See a few details about a subset of tables